Linux servers

 Software engineer building things on bare Linux.
 Latest project: a contact form that fits in 18 lines of PHP.

-Real scenarios, no copy-pasta.
+Real scenarios, no boilerplate.

 Ship a side project tonight